Docker-nano/Buildroot/README.md

  5. [Ctrl]+[D] – Exit container.
  6. `./nano pull rootfs` – Copies the compressed rootfs tarball from the *Buildroot* container to the working directory.
  7. `./nano pull config` – Copies the Buildroot configuration if changes have been made.

+### BusyBox

+To build BusyBox follow these steps.

+ 1. `busybox-configure` – Configure BusyBox to install the desired utilities.
+ 2. `buildroot-configure` – Configure Buildroot to build BusyBox from the *target packages* menu.
+ 3. Change the BusyBox configuration file setting to point to `/etc/busybox.conf`.

 Creating a Docker image
 -----------------------